 San Francisco Shakespeare Festival is best known for our summer Free Shakespeare in the Park production, and we have other performances year-round, including our professional tour, student performances, staged readings, and special guest presentations.

 In 2017, San Francisco Shakespeare Festival celebrates 35 years as the Bay Area’s acclaimed provider of free and accessible Shakespeare performances and education programs.
 For this historic year, SF Shakes will present Hamlet for the first time at Free Shakespeare in the Park.
 The play, about the questionable succession of King Claudius to the throne of Denmark over his nephew Prince Hamlet, speaks strongly about disenfranchisement, frustration, and the need for action during troubled times.
-Directed by Stephen Muterspaugh and featuring Davern Wright as Hamlet.
+Directed by Stephen Muterspaugh and featuring Nathaniel Andalis as Hamlet.